 4. If your instructor turns up on time at the pre-arranged pick up point and you do not show your instructor will wait 10 minutes if there is no contact made between you.
 After 10 minutes they will leave and you will have to pay for the lesson.

 5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups etc, lesson times may need to change or even be cancelled.
 If cancelled by your Instructor, no fee will be charged.

-6. Lessons must be paid for in advance or at the time of the lesson by cash or cheque.
-Your instructor will advise you to whom the cheque should be made payable.
+6. Lessons must be paid for in advance or at the time of the lesson by cash or bacs.
+Your instructor will advise you to how the bacs should be made payable.

 7. You must not be under the influence of drugs/alcohol during the training.
 In the event of there being any signs of drugs/alcohol misuse, your instructor will withhold the use of the training vehicle for use of tuition or driving test until you are in a legal and fit state to drive.
 Any prescribed medication that may effect your driving should be declared to the instructor and to the DVLA medical board.

-9. No responsibility can be taken for tests cancelled by the DSA for whatever reason.
-Lessons will have to be paid for but can be claimed back from the DSA.
+9. No responsibility can be taken for tests cancelled by the DVSA for whatever reason.
+Lessons will have to be paid for but can be claimed back from the DVSA.
 The instructor cannot be responsible if you fail because of the eyesight test.
 Your instructor will be responsible if the test is cancelled due to the condition of the tuition vehicle.